cambrianworks/gigrouter-examples/otel/python_receiver/README.md

 First you must configure your OTEL-collector to export to this port

+Note: For the default GigRouter install, this file is at: `/etc/gigrouter/k3s/manifests/otel-collector.yaml`

 * first add a new Exporter to your otel-collector.yaml:
 ```bash
 exporters: